nustato/ai-to-workers-in-india/README.md

 When does it run?
 Once when the page loads and again when the page contents change.

 Does it work on anything other than the exact regex `\bAI\b`?
-Yes, it covers "generative AI", "A.I.", "artificial intelligence", and "AI".
+Yes, it covers "generative AI", "artificial intelligence", and "AI".
+It does not work on "A.I." for reasons unknown.

 Does it work on infinitely-scrolling pages?
 Generally yes, but has some bugs on weird sites like Reddit.